. Naturescaping for Wildlife

 Naturescaping is landscaping that mimics nature so that the garden will thrive without synthetic chemicals.
 This makes the yard a safe and healthy place for children, pets, and wildlife.
 Naturescaping can save time and money, as well as make the neighborhood that much more beautiful.

-Naturescaping is sustainable landscaping because it does not include plants and practices which require large amounts of water, fertilizers, pesticides, fuel and labor which manicured landscapes require.
+Naturescape Naturescaping is sustainable landscaping because it does not include plants and practices which require large amounts of water, fertilizers, pesticides, fuel and labor which manicured landscapes require.
 Instead, plants are chosen which will grow well in the growing conditions already present.
 Native plants are usually the best choices because they are already adapted to the soils and climate of the area.
 Once they are established after the first year, they rarely need any additional water or fertilizer.
 Also, they are usually less susceptible to common pests and diseases so less chemicals need to be applied.
 This reduces pollution as well as the cost of maintenance.

 There are two approaches to Naturescaping.
 The conventional approach mainly substitutes native plants for non-native plants in a conventional landscape.
 The restoration approach seeks to restore plant communities in a naturalistic landscape as they might have been before the land was disturbed.
 Either approach provides the same benefits, except that the restoration approach can produce a very low maintenance landscape.
 Shrubs need much less pruning if they are allowed to keep a more natural appearance.
 Leaves do not need to be raked but can be left in planting beds for mulch.
 This greatly reduces noise and air pollution from blowers.

-Another advantage is that Naturescaping can attract wildlife back into the landscape.
+Eco-lawn Another advantage is that Naturescaping can attract wildlife back into the landscape.
 Many species of native plants and wildlife are slowly disappearing as their habitat is being developed into housing and commercial areas.
 Landscaping with native plants that provide food and shelter can attract birds, bees and butterflies back to areas where they once thrived.
 Attracting wildlife can be very educational for individuals and families.
 There are many opportunities to learn about wildlife, and discover how plants provide food and shelter to different wildlife species in different seasons.
 The knowledge and appreciation of nature are gifts that valuable for a lifetime.
 Each discovery will foster greater ecological awareness.

 Another benefit of Naturescaping is to reduce water pollution since watering manicured landscapes often washes fertilizers and pesticides into storm sewers and into streams.
 It is better to capture water in a pond or rain garden so it soaks in and is available to plants.
 In some situations, downspouts can be disconnected and rainwater redirected to a pond or rain garden.
-However, rainwater should be discharged at least two feet from the house, or six feet if the house has a basement.
+However, rainwater should be discharged at least three feet from the house, or six feet if the house has a basement.
 Also, rainwater should not flow onto a neighbor's property without their permission.

 Food is needed by all wildlife for survival.
 A landscape with plants which produce edible seeds, fruit, nuts, nectar and pollen can help feed a variety of animals.
 A mixture of plants is needed so food is available throughout the year for wildlife which are active all year.
 Plants which produce berries which remain through the winter are an important source of food for many birds and small mammals.
 Additional food can be provided by feeders, especially in winter if snow covers natural sources of food.

 Water is absolutely required by all life.
-While insects and birds which feed on berries, get a significant amount of water from their food, water is often the limiting factor in many landscapes.
+Water Saucer While insects and birds which feed on berries, get a significant amount of water from their food, water is often the limiting factor in many landscapes.
 Adding a source of open water, such as birdbaths and ponds, will turn an average habitat into an extraordinary habitat.
 In addition to drinking, some birds need a water bath to keep their feathers in shape.
 The eggs and young of damselflies, dragonflies, frogs, toads and most salamanders need water to develop.
 All amphibians need moisture to keep their skin moist.
 A pond should have a gently sloping edge to allow wildlife to crawl in and out.
 Downspouts can be redirected into pond or marsh areas to catch and hold rainwater while it soaks in.
 This will provide habitat for additional plants and animals.

 Shelter, or cover, is a place to hide from predators, rest, raise young, and avoid heat, cold and wind.
 Shelter is especially important for young birds and mammals which cannot flee from predators.
 Nearby shelter is also important while wildlife are feeding.
 Trees and shrubs are important forms of shelter if they are allowed to develop their natural form.
 Tightly clipped shrubs and hedges are too dense for birds to take shelter quickly if predators approach.
 Cats are the most common predator of birds, but cats will avoid Oregon grape with its prickly leaves.
 Other forms of shelter are brush piles, rock piles, tall grass and leaf litter.
 Nest boxes for bats and songbirds are also good shelter.